-I'm a Colorado based Interactive Designer, a visual problem solver, someone who combines creative ideas with focused design execution.
+I am a Los Angeles based Interactive Designer/Art Director, a visual problem solver, someone who combines creative ideas with focused design execution.
 I've had the opportunity to design for national and international clients.
 My experience ranges from large-scale global site redesigns, social media campaigns and mobile web.
 I'm passionate about beautiful design coupled with a seamless user experience.

 In conjunction with Disney’s Tron Legacy movie, Coke Zero created a location based mobile game called Tron LiveCycle.
 This is the website designed to launch the game, and in turn create buzz for the movie.

 Each year Volkswagen introduced their new car lineup.
 These pages were designed to showcase each car along with related events and promotions.